Selerity/sas-analytics-pro/README.md

 2. Follow Step 1 in the `Docker Desktop on Windows` section of the official Deployment Guide to make sure that you your license and certificate files in the top level directory:
    * _SAS-certificates-file-name_.zip
    * _SAS-license-file-name_.jwt
-3. Copy your license `jwt` file into the `sasinside` directory of this repo.
+3. Copy your license `jwt` file into the root directory of this repo.
 4. Run `launchapro.ps1` from a Powershell command prompt.
 5. Run the following command to get your password:
 ```